 He parried a jab from her, but his next swing left him open.
 The stake was a blur as it came down and obliterated him.

 "Dust to dust," she said as she walked back to Spike.

 They continued on, searching for Buffy in silence.
 Finally at her headstone, Dawn sat down.

 She looked away.
 "I don't understand what's happening.
 Why is she so upset?"

-He walked over, ran his hand down her hair.
+He walked over and ran his hand down her hair.
 "I don't know.
 Maybe because of the portal?"

 "Or maybe because she's just a total bee-otch?"